pablop16n/web-docs-scorer/README.md

 These subscores represent negative aspects of the document content.
 They range on a scale from 0 to 1, where 1 means that no penalization should be applied.
 Bellow 1, 0.8 will have an important effect in the final score and less than 0.5 will penalize it severely.
 A 0 value in any of these scores thus means that the resulting value will be 0 in any case.

-To compute the penalty score,  two lowest values from the above mentioned scores are multiplied by the average of the rest of values:
+To compute the penalty score, the two lowest values from the above mentioned subsscores are multiplied by the average of the rest of values:

 `first_minor_value * second_minor_value * average(other_values)`